semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 (See above for proposed ouline)

 ## Webhooks

+Webhooks are a feature available in Semgrep's team tier and above.

 Webhooks are a generic method for Semgrep to POST JSON-formatted findings after each scan to your URL endpoint.
 Simply provide a **Name** and **Webhook URL.**